gponeconsulting/TCC-IoT_Getting-Started_Arduino-Dragino/README.md

 > Currently The Things Stack does not have the ability to assign device EUI's for devices that do not have them.
 For now unless you have a spare DevEUI lying around we will have to use a workaround because the Dragino LoRa shield does not have an inbuilt DevEUI.
 13. Go to [random.org](https://www.random.org/bytes/)
 1. Set the site to generate 8 random hexadecimal bytes and click the `Get Bytes` button
-1. Copy the resulting value into the DevEuI field on The Things Stack.
+1. Copy the resulting value into the DevEuI field on The Things Stack and replace the first pair of values with `00`.

 1. Give your device a name and description